Clo(o)k: Human-Time Interactions Through a Clock That "Looks": Hardware and Software

-Both ESP32-CAM and D11C were programmed using Arduino~\cite{arduino}.
-Although there is a reduced version of OpenCV~\cite{opencv-esp32} for ESP32-CAM, for more flexibility and convenience, a separate laptop running Python script using OpenCV~\cite{opencv} is used for facial detection, which gets the video stream from ESP32-CAM wirelessly.
+\cl{} utilizes an ESP32-CAM~\footnote{\url{https://docs.ai-thinker.com/en/esp32-cam}} with a modified lens to capture the video, control one of the stepper motors, and wirelessly communicate with the computer and other Clo(o)ks.
+A D11C~\footnote{\url{https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-42363-SAM-D11_Summary.pdf}} board was designed and milled to extend the pins of the ESP32-CAM, enabling it to receive serial signals from the ESP32-CAM and control another stepper motor.
+Two 28BYJ-48 stepper motors~\footnote{\url{https://components101.com/motors/28byj-48-stepper-motor}} with driver boards control the rings.
+An FTDI Converter~\footnote{\url{https://microcontrollerslab.com/ftdi-usb-to-serial-converter-cable-use-linux-windows/}} programs the ESP32-CAM and supplies power (Figure~\ref{fig:details}).
+Both ESP32-CAM and D11C were programmed using Arduino~\footnote{\url{https://www.arduino.cc/}}.
+Although there is a reduced version of OpenCV~\footnote{\url{https://github.com/joachimBurket/esp32-opencv}} for ESP32-CAM, for more flexibility and convenience, a separate laptop running Python script using OpenCV~\footnote{\url{https://opencv.org/}} is used for facial detection, which receives the video stream from ESP32-CAM wirelessly.
 ESP32-CAM updates the movements of the stepper motors based on the information (number of faces) it receives from Python through the USB serial connection.